Our complete packing list for India: Everything you need for an epic first trip.

 We do recommend hand sanitiser or wet-wipes to keep the germophobe in you sane.

-And small denominations of cash to give tips to a porter or to pay a few rupees to the staff who man (and clean?) the toilets.
+And you will need small denominations of cash to give tips to a porter or to pay a few rupees to the staff who man (and clean?) the toilets.

 A little bit of packing preparation for riding the trains in India